TRIBUTARIES FAQS

 When will I hear if I’ve been selected for a Tributaries exhibition?

 The Museum reviews applications and fills in the exhibition schedule on a rolling basis.
-We keep applications on file for up to 5 years, so it is possible that you could be selected for a Tributaries show at any point from the time you submit an application to five years after the submission date.
+We keep applications on file for up to three years, so it is possible that you could be selected for a Tributaries show at any point from the time you submit an application to five years after the submission date.

 Will you let me know if I am not selected for a Tributaries exhibition?